Chart Color Schemes

 Infrastructure

-Cooloongup has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Cooloongup has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified seven projects that are expected to impact the area.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects likely to impact this region.
 Notable projects include The Rivergums Baldivis, Rockingham General Hospital Expansion Stage 2, Seaside Estate Madora Bay, and Parkland Heights Baldivis.
-The following list details those projects likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.